voffee/voffee/README.md

 Please click on the projects on my profile to see some of the things I've made so far.

-Within the next **few months out to March 2026**, I aim to have built out my project portfolio and become market ready.
+Within the next **few months out to February 2026**, I aim to have built out my project portfolio and become market ready.

 Please reach out to me on this profile via DM, e-mailing me at _mayai@tuta.com_, or visiting my website: **PLACEHOLDER**